-We investigated a stylized model to analyze how investors make optimal dynamic investment decisions in an innovative project as a function of their information about failure risk and potential final value.
+We investigate a stylized model to analyze how investors make optimal dynamic investment decisions in an innovative project as a function of their information about failure risk and potential final value.
 We consider the complete investment cycle and assume that information leading to the failure of the project may arise at any time, but at a decreasing probability.
 The investors choose the optimal speed of investment with a convex cost function.
 They also choose an optimal sequence of financing stages.
-We model the cost of each investment decision as a loss that is proportional to the current value of the project, so that investment decisions will only occur in discrete intervals.
+We model the cost of each investment decision as a loss that is proportional to the current value of the project, so that investment decisions only occur as discrete events.

 The results of our theoretical analysis are the following.
 As the project advances and the probability of eventual success increases, investment flows should be optimally increasing.
 Therefore, decreasing surviving returns require that the failure risk decreases over time.
-If the probability of the information arrival is sufficiently front-loaded then the returns will be increasing.
-Thus despite an increase in the investment flow it follows that the information-sensitive development of the projects proceeds more quickly.
-The optimal staging sequence depends on the value of the real option to abandon: The higher the estimated final value of the project is, and the larger the estimated success probability, the fewer rounds will be used.
+The optimal staging sequence depends on the value of the real option to abandon: The higher the estimated final value of the project, and the larger the estimated success probability, the fewer rounds will be used.
 Finally, we show that information updates about the expected final value or the failure probability will be incorporated in all subsequent investment decisions.
 If the value of the project increases then the subsequent investment flow will increase.
 At the same time, the number of subsequent investment rounds will decrease, and the capital allocation for each of these rounds will increase.